cory-kinney/KnightShock/README.md

 # KnightShock
-Shock tube experiment data analysis framework
+Shock tube experiment planning and data analysis package

 ### Installation
-KnightShock can be installed by cloning the repository and running the following command in the terminal
+KnightShock can be installed by cloning the repository and executing

 `python setup.py install`